dKab/blog/posts/ssr-and-universal-apps.md

 ---
 date: 2020-09-06
-pageTitle: Server-side rendering in modern web applications
+pageTitle: Server-side Rendering In Modern Web Applications
 syntaxHighlightEnabled: true
 SEO_Description: This post describes how server-side rendering works in modern web-applications.
 What is a universal application?
 What is client-side rendering?
 The pros and cons of SSR and how it compares to static sites in terms of performance.
 Drawbacks of Universal applications.
 ---